HowardZHY/TooManyItems-LegacyFabric/README.md

 Known Bugs: was Fixed.

 ## COPYRIGHT INFO:
+HowardZHY made this creation BUT it belongs to Marglyph:

 Original Post: https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/minecraft-mods/1272385-toomanyitems-the-inventory-editor-and-more-1-8

 "Copyright 2011-2014 Marglyph.
 Free for personal or educational use only.
 Do not redistribute TooManyItems, including in mod packs, and do not use TooManyItems' source code or graphics in your own mods."

-The sources here is for personal or educational use only, as the Copyright is still belongs to Marglyph without further disagreement.
+The resources here is for personal or educational use only, as the Copyright is still belongs to Marglyph without further disagreement.